Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Structure of commutative algebraic groups

-\subsection{Structure of commutative algebraic groups}
+\section{Structure of commutative algebraic groups}

 Let~$k$ be a field and let $G$ be a commutative algebraic group over~$k$.
-The scheme~$G$ is quasi-projective (see, e.g.,~\cite[Prop.\,A.3.5]{cgp} or~\cite[Lemma~39.8.7]{stacks}).
-We will always assume that a commutative algebraic group is given with a quasi-projective immersion~$u$ of~$G$, and the complexity of $\ell$-adic complexes will be understood with respect to~$u$ (so that we sometimes write just~$c(M)$ instead of~$c_u(M)$).
-If $G$ is either a power of~$\Gg_a$ or of~$\Gg_m$, we assume that~$u$ is simply the obvious one in the projective space of the same dimension.
-We will on occasion exploit Remark~\ref{rm-change-embedding} and use auxiliary quasi-projective immersions.
+The algebraic variety~$G$ is quasi-projective (see, e.g.,~\cite[Prop.\,A.3.5]{cgp} or~\cite[\href{https://stacks.math.columbia.edu/tag/0BF7}{Lemma 0BF7}]{stacks}.
+We will always assume that a quasi-projective immersion~$u$ of~$G$ is given, and the complexity of $\ell$-adic complexes will be understood with respect to~$u$ (so that we sometimes write just~$c(M)$ instead of~$c_u(M)$).
+If $G$ is either a power of~$\Gg_a$ or of~$\Gg_m$, we assume that~$u$ is simply the obvious embedding in the projective space of the same dimension.
+We will on occasion use auxiliary quasi-projective immersions and rely on Remark~\ref{rm-change-embedding} to compare complexities.

-Smooth connected commutative algebraic groups over a finite field admit a \emph{dévissage} in terms of the fundamental classes of abelian varieties, tori, unipotent\footnote{\ In this paper, ``unipotent'' only applies to commutative groups.} and finite commutative group schemes.
-The most convenient version for us is the following result, which follows from results of Barsotti--Chevalley and Rosenlicht (see for instance the account by Brion in~\cite[Cor.\,5.5.5]{brion} and~\cite[Th.\,5.3.1\,(2)]{brion}).
+Smooth connected commutative algebraic groups can be built as successive extensions of abelian varieties, tori, unipotent\footnote{In this book, ``unipotent'' only applies to commutative groups} and finite commutative group schemes.
+The most convenient formulation of this fact for us is the following statement, which follows from results of Barsotti--Chevalley and Rosenlicht (see for instance the account in the book of Brion, Samuel and Umae, combining~\cite[Cor.\,5.5.2]{BSU_alg_gps} with the structure theorem for connected affine commutative algebraic groups over perfect fields as a product of a unipotent group and a torus; see, e.g.,~\cite[Th.\,5.3.1\,(2)]{brion}).

 \begin{proposition} Let~$k$ be a finite field and let~$G$ be a connected commutative algebraic group over~$k$.
 There exist an abelian variety~$A$, a torus~$T$, a unipotent group~$U$ and a finite commutative subgroup scheme~$N$ of~$A\times U\times T$, all defined over~$k$, such that $G$ is isomorphic to $(A\times U\times T)/N$. \end{proposition}